 Happy Independence Day to all the Croatians in the world.
-Among the momentous dates in the history, October 8 is honored as the day when the final and permanent decision on the independence of the Republic of Croatia became effective.
+Among the most momentous dates in history, 25 June is honored as the day when the final and permanent decision on the independence of the Republic of Croatia became effective.

 October 8 marks the Independence Day of Croatia.
-In Croatian, Independence Day is known as ‘Dan neovisnosti’.
-This special event holds a great importance for every Croatian, as the historical goal of ‘free Croatia’ was achieved after long centuries of fighting and struggle.
+In Croatia, Independence Day is known as ‘Dan Neovisnosti’.
+This special event holds great importance for every Croatian, as the historical goal of a ‘free Croatia’ was achieved after long centuries of fighting and struggle.

 - Croatia is the home of the world’s most popular dog breed – Dalmatians